dhrandy/dhrandy-RG35XX-2023-Modern-Theme/README.md

 ## Changelog
 3/11/23 - Works with Garlic OS 1.2.3
 - Added boxart optional/skin/settings.json file so it's easier to just copy and paste if you are using boxart/artwork.
+- Resized the charging icons to the appropriate size.
+- Changed the name from Stockish to Modern theme.

 3/10/23